Skip to main content

 Part of Gila River Health Care (GRHC), a tribal-run healthcare network serving the Gila River Indian Community south of the Phoenix metro.
 Rural, resource-limited emergency care; cultural-sensitivity training and a Gila River EMS ride-along included.

-Senior residents take additional four-week selectives at Mayo Clinic emergency departments in Rochester, Minnesota and Jacksonville, Florida; Indian Health Services Rural EM at Winslow Indian Health Care Center / Dilkon in Northern Arizona; and St. Joseph’s Hospital and Medical Center.
+Senior residents have the opportunity to complete additional four-week EM selectives at Mayo Clinic emergency departments in Rochester, MN and Jacksonville, FL; Indian Health Services Rural EM at Winslow Indian Health Care Center / Dilkon in Northern Arizona; and St. Joseph’s Hospital and Medical Center.
 Three Mayo campuses, six health systems, your residency.

 Block schedules with four-week rotations.
 Conference Wednesday mornings, protected.
 Four weeks of paid vacation each year.
 Wellness time is scheduled, not earned.
-Annual program-paid attendance at one major national conference per PGY-2 through PGY-4 year:
+Program-paid attendance and presentation at national conferences:

 Presenter-supported travel